What is Real time bidding (RTB) - definition

 The whole RTB mechanism connects publishers, advertisers, SSPs (Supply-Side Platform), DSPs (Display-Side Platform) and data providers.
 Each part of the mechanism is doing their job simultaneously, so the whole auction process takes less than a second.

 In order to set all things up and have it working, publisher submits to SSP their web-page as a source for an advertisement.
 Page owner implements into the web-page a special pixel code, which helps to observe visitors’ behaviour and then to provide received information to data provider for further analytical actions.
-All analyzed data about any user is a completely anonymous information.

 What publishers can do in SSP: